 The Hi-Liners began life in 1966 as the brainchild of William A Moeller, a teacher in the Highline School District, as a summer program.
 From 1966 to 1987 the program grew, becoming a year round, district-wide performing group that entertained audiences all over the Northwest.
 In 1991, when the new Highline Performing Arts Center was preparing to open, The Hi-Liners and Mr. Moeller were again called to serve with a series of popular reunion shows in celebration of the new state-of-the-art theater.
 In 1994 the organization again felt called to bring professional values and quality to the young people of South King County.

-All these years later The Hi-Liners has grown from one show per year to a full season of productions, classes, workshops and camps for students ages 3 to 22.
+All these years later The Hi-Liners has grown from one show per year to a full season of productions, classes, workshops and camps for students ages 5 and up.
 We believe that our students can present themselves professionally long before they enter the professional world.
 Our goal is not to produce the next Broadway star—our goal is to produce stellar citizens who enrich the community.
 Along the way, we contribute working professionals to the theatre community every year and we take pride in their successes.

 We begin our training with our education program, DownStage Center.
 DSC is focused on supplying a safe environment for self discovery and talent development in our young artists.
 There are classes, camps and productions for all school age children.
-DownStage Center productions are open to all and no one is cut in casting.
 DownStage Center offers affordable, low tech, high quality shows produced in a nurturing environment.

 As the students progress, they move into our MainStage program.
 As the name implies, MainStage is about learning theatre from professionals while expanding and perfecting the talents uncovered in DownStage Center.
 Auditions are competitive and not every student is cast.
 MainStage actors are expected to take on responsibility and assert themselves in the creative process.
 The shows are full-length Broadway shows such as West Side Story, Les Miserables, and Chicago.
 We have detailed sets, costumes and a live orchestra for these productions.
 We have been blessed with some of the best creative artists in the area as our production teams and directors.
 MainStage actors are learning from the very best.